 10. Dakota: Peaceful Prairie Living

-Dakota, with an approximate population of around 500 residents, is a quaint village that embodies the serenity of prairie life.
+Dakota, with a population of around 500 residents, is a quaint village that embodies the serenity of prairie life.
 I love how the town is surrounded by vast open spaces and farmland, offering a peaceful setting far removed from urban noise.

 While Dakota may be small, it offers charming local events and is close to outdoor activities like hiking and fishing in nearby parks.
 Agriculture is the main industry here, with many residents involved in farming and related businesses.